CaoHuuKhuongDuy/Data-visualization/README.md

 | Text description                                                                  | Text object for displaying description text.    |
 | Sprite submitButton                                                               | Sprite representing the submit button.          |

+### highLight.h
+The highlight is a rectangle that used to highlight the corresponding line of code.